Completing the Forecast Cycle

 Decision Support

-It’s perhaps useful to note the distinction between predictions versus projections:
+A reminder of the distinction between predictions versus projections:

 • predictions are statements about the probability of the occurrence of events or the state of variables in the future based on what we currently know